Bombing of Aizawl: The attacks

 Four Toofanis and Hunters were seen flying over Aizawl at 10am on 5 March 1966.
 The planes completed preliminary surveillance before the first shots were fired at Tuikhuahtlang.
 Tuikhuahtlang was an area housing a water reservoir which the MNF forces had captured.
 Another argument is that Laldenga's house and the Boy's English Middle School which was used to feed MNF volunteers were also grouped close by.
 The aircraft opened fire destroying the circuit house and inflaming the Armed Police Headquarters at Armed Veng.
 Other areas set aflame were Khatla, Republic Veng, Chhinga Veng and Dawrpui's main makert area.
 The fighters used machine gun rounds of 16mm and 20mm and rocket propelled bombs of 60mm.
 The jet fighters flew in pairs, firing 20mm, 30mm and 40mm calibre machine guns and dropping incendiary bombs.
 The MNF rebels moved out of Aizawl and while travelling to Hlimen stopped at Kulikawn.
 A MNF member, J. Lalsangzuala had picked up empty cartridges which was examined and the calibre measures were taken by the MNF.
 On 6 March, the planes returned firing at several areas.
 Helicopeters also landed with reinforcements.

 General D.K.
 Palit stated in his book, that the IAF fighters carried out an air strike at 1130 hours and strafed hostile positions.
 This was repeated in the afternoon.
 Palit claimed success for melting away the hostiles from occupying Aizawl.

 According to Hminga, the foreign secretary of Mizoram sawkar, up to 195 bombs were dropped on Aizawl alone.
 Residents and inhabitants of Aizawl evacuated for their safety towards Reiek and Sialsuk mountains for shelter from the bombing and strafing.
 According to J.V Hluna, 13 people were killed as a direct result of the bombing.

+With the arrival of the Indian Army in Aizawl on 7 March, MNF decided to retreat to Lunglei, which was under the MNF control.

-The Indian Army threatened to bomb Lunglei after gaining control of the district headquarters.
-Church leaders intervened and requested the army not to bomb the town and took responsibility to secure the surrender of the MNF rebels.
+The security forces threatened to bomb Lunglei, but two Christian clergymen – H. S. Luaia and Pastor C.L.
+Hminga – requested them to avoid it in order to prevent loss of civilian lives and took responsibility to secure the surrender of the MNF rebels.

 After Aizawl was burning, the MNF rebels withdrew to Khawchhete, a village south of South Hlimen.
 They took Bawichhuaka the counsellor of the Mizo Union with them.
 Laldenga and his party waited on the outskirts of Demagiri to cross into East Pakistan as the Indian Army cleared Demagiri.